Advertisement

 Possible vertigo causes may include:

-If you’ve been feeling dizzy or experiencing vertigo, in addition to talking to your healthcare provider, one of the best things you can do for your balance system is to take care of yourself.
+If you’ve been experiencing vertigo or feeling dizzy, in addition to talking to your healthcare provider, one of the best things you can do for your balance system is to take care of yourself.
 This includes:

 “You want to make sure your body is working in its prime, which can ward off symptoms of dizziness and vertigo,” stresses Dr. Honaker.

 Whether you’re feeling lightheaded or feel like the room is spinning, it can be easy to confuse feeling dizzy vs. vertigo.
-And while you may dismiss these symptoms, Dr. Honaker says its best to talk to your doctor as both dizziness and vertigo can be signs of a medical condition.
+And while you may dismiss these symptoms, Dr. Honaker says it’s best to talk to a doctor, as both dizziness and vertigo can be signs of a medical condition.

 So, make sure you pay attention to how you’re feeling and note any changes in your balance and if they happen frequently.

-“We don’t start to appreciate balance system decline until we notice changes, like symptoms of vertigo or problems with our ability to walk or not feeling as steady as we used to,” says Dr. Honaker.
+“We don’t start to appreciate balance system decline until we notice changes, like symptoms of vertigo or problems with our ability to walk or not feeling as steady as we used to,” recognizes Dr. Honaker.
 “That’s when we start to notice things going awry.
-For preventative measures, the best thing to do is maintain good health.”
+For preventive measures, the best thing to do is maintain good health.”

 Advertisement